archeofoss/archeofoss/2022/programme.md

 [GoogleMaps](https://www.google.com/maps/place/Via+dei+Volsci,+122,+00185+Roma+RM/@41.8991279,12.5154208,17z/)

 ### Online broadcasting
+ArcheoFOSS 2022 works will be broadcasted online in realtime.
+People from home will be enabled to ask written questions.
+Details for the online version will be published in due time at this link: [archeofoss.org/2022/watch](watch).

 More information about the online broadcasting will be available in the next few days.

 ## Day 1 | 22 September 2022